rcastellsg/hugo-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a bioengineer and biochemist with over 10 years of research experience.
-I am currently a postdoctoral researcher in the lab of Prof. Todd Yeates at the University of California Los Angeles (UCLA).
+I am currently a postdoctoral researcher in the lab of Prof. Todd Yeates at the University of California Los Angeles (UCLA), where I combine protein design with cryo-electron microscopy (cryo-EM) to develop new imaging and biomedical tools.
+My research interests lie at the interface of structural, molecular, cellular, and synthetic biology.
 I received my undergraduate degree in Bioengineering from the Autonomous University of Barcelona (Spain) in 2015, and earned a PhD in Biochemistry from the John Innes Centre (UK) in 2019 under the mentorship of Prof. George Lomonossoff.
+During my doctoral training, I investigated the details of the dynamic conformational changes that occur during the maturation cycle of a eukaryotic virus, using high-resolution cryo-EM.
 {style="text-align: justify;"}